 Types of Verbs for Class 2

 Understanding verbs is essential for young learners because verbs are the action words in every sentence.
-Knowing different types of verbs allows children to communicate clearly, form proper sentences, and improve reading and writing skills.
+Knowing different types of verbs helps children communicate clearly, form proper sentences, and improve their reading and writing skills.
 Below is a detailed guide to the main types of verbs for Class 2 students:

 1. Action Verbs